diegohordi/database-converter/README.md

 # Database Converter

 This project was create for study purposes.
-Your main goal is being able to convert any relational databases into no-relational databases and vice-versa, using GO as language.
+Your main goal is being able to convert any (no-)relational databases into (no-)relational databases, using GO as language.

+If you want to join me in this project, be my guest =D

 ## Used libraries
 * [MySQL](https://github.com/go-sql-driver/mysql) driver